They are our home, our identity and a way of telling how we live and feel. Visit us!

 We have the best-preserved Historic Center in Latin America.
 Quito was the first city to be declared a Cultural Heritage of Humanity.
 Here you can appreciate the colonial architecture, art, Ecuadorian food and traditions of our charming city, where at every step there is a history.

-The traditional neighborhood of San Juan is considered one of the emblematic viewpoints of the city, for this reason it bears the name “Balcón Quiteño” Quito´s Balcony.
+This neighborhood is considered one of the traditional viewpoints of the city, and bears the name “Balcón Quiteño” Quito´s Balcony.

-Known since ancient times for its temples in honor of the moon “Huanacauri”, from García Moreno and Matovelle Streets, the “Chaquiñán” (path) began, which connected with the temples of the sun located in the “Yavirac” (Panecillo), and in order to erase the pagan beliefs in the minds of the aborigines, seven crosses were erected along their way, being called the “Street of the Seven Crosses”.
+Known since ancient times for its temples in honor of the “Huanacauri” moon, from García Moreno and Matovelle Streets, the “Chaquiñán” (path) connected the temples of the sun located in the “Yavirac” (Panecillo), and seven crosses were erected along their way, to erase the sins of the aborigines.
+That is why it was named the “Street of the Seven Crosses”.

-At the beginning of the 20th century, the city of Quito began to expand its limits to the north, along the San Juan Hill, establishing different farmhouses that developed through the decades until today.
+At the beginning of the 20th century, the city of Quito began to expand to the north, along the San Juan Hill, establishing different farmhouses that developed through the decades.